Zhu algebras of superconformal vertex algebras: Introduction

-is a unital associative algebra.
+In contrast to these definitions, the associative algebra $\wtA(V)$ introduced by Yi-Zhi Huang in \cite[\S6]{Hu} is defined for an arbitrary vertex algebra $V$.
+Note that while the paper \cite{Hu} introduces $\wtA(V)$ for a vertex operator algebra $V$, its definition can be straightforwardly extended to any vertex algebra $V$.
+We will review the precise definition of $\wtA(V)$ in \cref{ss:wtA:wtA}.
 If $V$ is a vertex operator algebra, then $\wtA(V)$ is isomorphic to $A(V)$ as an associative algebra.
-The definition of $\wtA(V)$ is more conceptual and geometric than that of $A(V)$ and $\Zhu_H(V)$, and requires no additional conditions on the vertex algebra $V$.
-See \cref{ss:wtA:wtA} for details.
+The definition of $\wtA(V)$ is more conceptual and geometric than those of $A(V)$ and $\Zhu_H(V)$, and it requires no extra structure on the vertex algebra $V$.

+The literature on Huang's Zhu algebra $\wtA(V)$ is still limited.
+However, van Ekeren and Heluani \cite{vEH,vEH2} studied $\wtA(V)$ and used it to reveal the relationship between the chiral homology and the Hochschild cohomology of the Zhu algebra.
+In addition, Huaimin Li and Qing Wang \cite{LW} introduced analogues of the higher Zhu algebras \cite{DLM} and presented several interesting results on the representation theory of VOAs.

-The aim of this note is to clarify the advantages of using Huang's version $\wtA(V)$ rather than the original $A(V)$ or $\Zhu_H(V)$.
-Explicitly, we will demonstrate: \begin{clist} \item The algebra structure of $\wtA(V)$ can be determined more easily than that of $A(V)$. \item We can naturally introduce a SUSY analogue of Zhu algebra in a geometric viewpoint. \end{clist} For the demonstration, we study the Zhu algebra of the $N=1,2,3,4$ and big $N=4$ superconformal vertex algebras.
+The aim of this note is to clarify the advantages of using Huang's version $\wtA(V)$ rather than the original $A(V)$ or $\Zhu_H(V)$, and to contribute to the literature by further studying $\wtA(V)$.
+Specifically, we will demonstrate: \begin{clist} \item The algebra structure of $\wtA(V)$ can be determined more easily than that of $A(V)$. \item A SUSY analogue of the Zhu algebra can be naturally introduced from a geometric viewpoint. \end{clist} To illustrate \ref{i:intro:motif1}, we determine the Zhu algebras of the $N=1, 2, 3, 4$ and big $N=4$ superconformal vertex algebras.